WGH History

 retirement as an account executive in 1969.
 Mal continued working in sales

-part time into the early 1970's.
+part time into the late 1970's.

 On November 11,